damonallison/python-examples/documentation/ds-from-scratch/README.md

 * Significance: How willing are you to make a type 1 error (false positive) (1%?
 5%?)
 * Power: How willing are you to make a type 2 error (false negative)

-* Bernoulli Trial: The result is a randome variable that can be approximated using the normal distribution
+* Bernoulli Trial: The result is a random variable that can be approximated using the normal distribution

 Example: Coin Flipping